 Challenging the Trustee of a Trust in New Jersey

 CAN YOU CONTEST A TRUST IN NJ?

 The fact that a person creates a trust does not guarantee that the trust will be managed and trust property distributed according to the express terms of the document.
-A court will generally provide an opportunity for individuals with claims to object to the trust, and a challenge may be brought by anyone who feels the trust is inaccurate or invalid.
+A court will generally provide an opportunity for individuals to object to the trust, and a challenge may be brought by anyone who feels the trust is inaccurate or invalid.
 These types of cases are often difficult and emotionally charged, so it is important to find an attorney with whom you feel comfortable and who is knowledgeable about such proceedings.

 At Hanlon Niemann and Wright, we have significant experience in resolving tough trust disputes.
 We are experienced trial attorneys with an extensive background in trust, estate law and probate law.
 In most disputes involving a trust, we first try to mediate the disagreement in a practical and responsible way, preferring mediation and conciliation where possible consistent with our client’s rights, goals and instructions.
 If unsuccessful in this approach then it’s off to court.
 We’ve got your back.

 Frequently, beneficiaries object to even the best made trusts and conflicts can arise before or during the administration of the trust.
 There are many types of trust disputes that can develop.
 Here are a few examples: